neperfepx/neper/applications.rst

   -- M Bayat et al, **Progress in Materials Science**, https://doi.org/10.1016/j.pmatsci.2023.101129.

+  *"Open-source software packages such as NEPER [58, 59] and DREAM.3D [60] are vital in generating realistic microstructure models for simulation.
+These packages can generate statistically equivalent microstructure models using data from previous characterization, e.g., grain size, twin length/area fraction, crystallographic texture, etc., and reconstruct experimental data sets, e.g., 2D models from EBSD or 3D models from serial sectioning and EBSD or high-energy x-ray diffraction microscopy (HEDM) [59,60,61]).
+They also integrate well with open-source crystal plasticity software packages [62,63,64,65,66]."*

+  --  KS Stopka et al, **Integrating Materials and Manufacturing Innovation**, https://doi.org/10.1007/s40192-024-00343-9.

   *"Neper is an open-source software that is primarily used for generating complex microstructures based on specific design criteria (Quey et al. 2011, 2018; Quey and Renversade 2018).
-It offers a diverse range of functionalities that enable the creation of models at various scales, making it possible to simulate intri- cate materials and structures.
+It offers a diverse range of functionalities that enable the creation of models at various scales, making it possible to simulate intricate materials and structures.
 Additionally, Neper’s computational capabilities allow for the optimization of these models, ensuring improved performance and efficiency."*

   -- Q Ma et al, **Geomechanics and Geophysics for Geo-Energy and Geo-Resources**, https://doi.org/10.1007/s40948-023-00711-3.